SerendipityJones/ares-dotcount-plugin/README.md

          Action Skills........55 / 60
          Current XP............4 / 10

     An Attribute at Poor lowers the Attribute cap by 1.
-The cap will rise if the Attribute is bought up to 2.
     +------------------------------------------------------------------- O~~m ---+